mer1dian/lex_supra/on-design-considerations-for-rulebook.md

 ### Four Principles in creating IoL

-###

-Four principles appear to be desirableand should insofar as it is possible be pursued together:
+_Four principles appear to be desirable and should insofar as it is possible be pursued together:_

 1. the promotion of certainty and predictability;
 2. the promotion of uniformity of application;